rufabd/A-platform-for-young-entrepreneurs-and-investors/README.md

 ## Final Notes
 There are much more functionalities and mockups for this project but I wanted to show the main parts of the project.
-In actual project, for every type of user role, the functionalities and design can differ.
+In actual project, for every type of user role, the functionalities and design can differ..